mickahell/quantum_lab/data/README.md

   - `Q#`
   - `SimulaQron`

+Every code examples are running simply by taping : `python3 script.py` or `./script.sh`

 ## Jupyter
 - To start the jupyter server, run the script `./start_jupyter.sh`
 - Then go to your host browser and tape `http://127.0.0.1:8888/`